DenisDuque/qb-drones/README.md

 # Drone Script for FiveM (QBCore)

 This script allows players to control drones in a **FiveM** server using the **QBCore** framework.
-The drone can be used for a variety of purposes such as surveillance, exploration, or fun interactions with other players in the game world.
+The drone can be used for a variety of purposes such as cinematics, exploration, or fun interactions with other players in the game.

 ## Features